 While in the NICU our babies are attached to so many tubes and wires.
 We learn how to untangle knots, reattach loose leads, and navigate around IV poles.
 Once our babies are disconnected from them, holding a squirmy infant seems like a piece of cake.

 Have you ever tried to sleep upright in one of those plastic cushioned rockers?
 Enough said.

 You have good and bad days and minutes

 In the NICU world things can change on a dime.
 One moment things are looking up and you are discussing discharge.
 In the next instant a setback can change your plans completely.
 It is an emotional roller coaster that you can’t truly understand unless you’ve been there.

 I can’t say enough about this.
 Never underestimate the strength of a determined little person, even if they are only days/weeks/months old.
 Our NICU babies are our heroes and examples of the strength we wish we had.
 Their resiliency is awe-inspiring, and we are so very proud to be their parents.

-I hope from reading this you realize that you are not alone.
-Wherever you are in your journey, you fellow club members get it.
-And to all fellow NICU parents, past and present – This may not be a fun club to be in, but at least we have each other.
+I hope from reading this you realize you are not alone.
+Wherever you are in your journey, your fellow club members get it.
+And to all fellow NICU parents, past and present — this may not be a fun club to be in, but we have each other.